 - Transfer the dough to a lightly-floured board.
 Knead the dough about 12-15 times.
 With your hands, pat the dough into a circle that’s one-inch thick.
 If needed, use a rolling pin to even out the dough.
 Using a biscuit cutter or the top of a large-rimmed glass, cut out 10 biscuits.
 Place the biscuits on an un-greased baking tray.

-- Bake for 12-15 minutes, or until the biscuits have become lightly golden brown.
+- Bake for 12-15 minutes, or until the biscuits have become beautifully golden and their middles are done.

 - Serve warm with butter.
 Enjoy!

 LIGHT-COLORED BISCUITS: For biscuits with light-golden tops, after 10-12 minutes of baking, tent the baking tray with foil.
 Continue baking until done.

 - Category: Breakfast, Brunch, Tea Time, Dinner, Thanksgiving, Christmas, Easter